-If you already have a mortgage and if your current deal is coming to an end or you are on your lenders standard variable rate Bluebell Mortgages can help you to locate the most cost effective deal for your requirements.
+If you already have a mortgage and if your current deal is coming to an end, or you are on your lenders standard variable rate Bluebell Mortgages can help you to locate the most cost effective new deal for your requirements.

 There are many reasons to remortgage…

 - To save money, interest rates are at an all-time low and many people can save hundreds or maybe thousands of pounds on the cost of their mortgage.
 Rising property prices may mean that you will now be in a lower loan to value tier, meaning you own a greater % of your house.
 This means that lenders will offer you a better rate of interest due to the lower risk involved.